 It’s that time of year again.
 El Sorteo de Navidad, Spain’s Christmas Lottery, and El Gordo, is upon us – which, frankly, makes it a bit hard to breathe.
-It’s hard to breathe because the lottery is on everyone’s lips and constantly in the news, probably the last few years more than most.
+It’s hard to breathe because the lottery is on everyone’s lips and constantly in the news.

-While some people are spending less on lottery tickets because of Spain’s economic crisis, others are spending more on lottery tickets with hopes that they’ll be whisked away on a magic carpet ride to fortune.
+While some are spending less on lottery tickets because of the economic crisis, others are spending more on lottery tickets.
+They’re filled with hopes that they’ll be whisked away on a magic carpet ride to fortune.

 One time, I was in Puerta del Sol to buy my décimos at the famed ‘Doña Manolita‘ lottery locale on the Calle del Carmen.
 This lottery stand has existed since 1904, albeit not in the same location.
-For this reason, it has been the seller of more winning lottery tickets than any other – and so it’s considered lucky.
+For this reason, it has sold more winning lottery tickets than any other – and so it’s considered lucky.

 Question: But what did I find at Doña Manolita?

 Answer: A line about 100 meters long and lasting about 45–60 minutes.

 Needless to say, I didn’t wait in line.
 A lot of people do stand in line for hours and hours, particularly on the first day that the El Gordo Christmas Lottery tickets are available.
 Ooooookay!
 (See below a video of the 250+ metre line to buy Christmas Lottery Tickets at Doña Manolita.)